Kashu7100/Qualia2.0/examples/README.md

   <br>
   <b> Fig.3: </b> Firing of dopamine neurons and its correspondence with the TD error [1,2].
 </p>
+In the first case, an unpredicted reward (R) occurs, and a burst of dopamine firing follows.
+In the second case, a predicted reward occurs, and a burst follows the onset of the predictor (CS or conditioned stimulus), but there is no firing after the predicted reward.
+In the bottom case, a predicted reward is omitted, with a corresponding trough in dopamine responding.

 ---
 [1] Schultx, W., et al. (1997) Predictive Reward Signal of Dopamine Neurons Science 275: 1593-1599